Catholic schools in Canada: Origins of Catholic schools in Ontario

 This is when Ontario's government used section 93 against the Catholics.
 The government argued that because public funding for Catholic high schools was not a part of the foundation created pre-confederation and protected in the BNA Act, the government had no legislative obligation.
-Catholics refuted this by arguing that pre-confederated Canada did not have any high school education, and that curriculums taught in grades 9 and 10 were already taught in Catholic schools.
+Catholics argued that pre-confederated Canada did not have any high school education, and that curriculums taught in grades 9 and 10 were already taught in Catholic schools.
 There were some compromises.
 At the end of the 19th century, the provincial government included "Separate School Trustees" on high school boards.
 This gave Catholic students access to Catholic support in public high schools.
 Moving into the 20th century, this was still not enough.
 In 1925, Ontario Catholic bishops took the provincial government to court.
 In 1928, the case made it to the Judicial Committee of the Privy Council (the highest court in the British Empire) and they ruled in favour of the province.

 Another cause for controversy were the Catholic school curriculums, because it is difficult to define of what a Catholic education consists.
 Catholic schools were forged by the communities around them.
 Communities had different interpretations of Catholicism, the Bible, how the school should operate, and their political structure.
 Although Catholic school curriculums used Provincial guidelines for their secular subjects, the Catholic church maintained authority over religious subjects.
 The Catholic school curriculum was strongly affected in the 1880s and 1890s, with the development of "new education" in Ontario.
 "New education" was the ideology that, in addition to what was already being taught, a more practical education was needed.
 Premier James Whitney in 1905 added it to his policy, involving a big push for Kindergarten.
 Catholic schools started to implement the "new education" ideology in 1890, when 49 Catholic students were involved in the first kindergarten programs.